 The best part of this app is that you can connect to your exchange, invest in Dogecoin if you like and decide if you prefer to hold, make a quick profit or generate passive income.
 You can even trade manually if you prefer.

 For investors with accounts exceeding $300,000, there is the Market Maker program.
 With the Market Maker program, you never pay maker fees, but your taker fees stay at 0.5%.
 The Pionex app is very powerful, easy to use and allows you to manage your assets on the go.

-Cryptocurrency prices have been across the board in 2021, ranging from less than $30,000 per Bitcoin in January to over $68,000 in October.
-In December 2021, Bitcoin had a correction down below $50,000, but has since reclaimed this price.
+Cryptocurrency prices have been across the board in 2022, ranging from over $40,000 per Bitcoin in early months of the year to under $20,000 in June.
+In December 2021, Bitcoin had a correction down below $50,000, but has since has lost a significant amount of its value.
 Smart contract blockchains like Ethereum, Solana, and Terra Luna have been the topic of conversation lately, as these cryptocurrencies have been outperforming the market.
 For the most up to date crypto prices, check out our table below.

 Is Investing in Dogecoin Worth It?

 Cryptocurrency as an asset class is riskier than other more traditional investments.
 Investing in cryptocurrencies based on memes or hype, like Dogecoin, is even riskier than investing in established digital assets with strong fundamentals.
 That being said, there's strong community support for DOGE and buying well below all-time high prices may present a good opportunity.
 If you decide to invest in Dogecoin, be sure to only invest money you're willing to lose, as much of Dogecoin's price is determined by speculation.